rafael-patronilo/thesis-code/dependencies/justifier/README.md

 # How to build

-`cd ..; ./docker-build` will build a docker image which includes this command line tool compiled with the required dependencies.
+Running `./docker-build` from the repository root will build a docker image which includes this command line tool compiled with the required dependencies.
+The Dockerfile at the repository root can easily be edited to build just the Justifier tool if required.

 # How to use